Re-wedding, getting married all over again!

 Celebrate in your own style

 I suggest taking a bit of time out to think about what you’d really like for your re-wedding.
 Consider the sort of venue that feels right and the atmosphere you’d like to create.
-Maybe your guests would love a relaxed party vibe with some games the best dance tunes rather than the wedding breakfast you had originally planned.
-After a bit of deliberation, you might decide that you got it right with your original plans.
-If you want your day just the way you had planned it, that’s great – job done!
-But there’s no harm in a bit of reflection.
+Maybe your guests would love a relaxed party vibe with some games the best dance tunes rather than a formal wedding breakfast.

 Your re-wedding ceremony

 And what should you do about your wedding ceremony?
 You are married, and you’re wearing your rings to prove it.
-But all your friends and family missed those special moments when the two of you made your commitments and promises to each other.
-To make up for this, many couples are planning a celebrant-led wedding ceremony for their re-wedding.
+But you’d like your family and friends to share in the special moments when the two of you make promises to each other.
+To make up for this, many couples plan a celebrant-led wedding ceremony for their re-wedding.
 And these promise to be even more special than their legal service.

 Wisley_wedding_ceremony_singing